mollie/mollie-oxid/README.md

 [Belfius](https://www.mollie.com/en/payments/belfius) is one of the largest banks in Belgium.
 By introducing the Belfius Pay Button, the bank provides its customers with their own payment solution.

 ### Giftcard
 Smartcards that allow the giver to charge them with a desired amount.

 Mollie allows you to quickly and easily accepts payments through [gift cards](https://www.mollie.com/en/payments/gift-cards) from the most used suppliers.
 It only takes 10 minutes to start receiving payments and there are no hidden fees involved, you only pay for successful transactions.

 ### Apple Pay
 [Apple Pay](https://www.mollie.com/en/payments/apple-pay) is a digital wallet service by Apple Inc. that allows shoppers to make purchases with credit or debit cards stored on their Apple devices.

+### Przelewy24
+[Przelewy24](https://www.mollie.com/en/payments/przelewy24) is the most popular payment method in Poland.
+Przelewy24 makes it possible for customers in Poland to pay online, via a number of Polish banks, international credit cards and various other payment methods, for example SMS.

+### MyBank
+[MyBank](https://help.mollie.com/hc/en-us/articles/360034570333-What-is-MyBank-and-how-does-it-work-) is a popular direct bank transfer payment method in Italy and is integrated by over 140 banks.
+Because it uses real-time bank transfers, the payments made with MyBank are 100% guaranteed.
+MyBank can also be used in Spain and Greece.

 ## Server preparation for Apple Pay button usage
 Your checkout **must** be served over HTTPS.
 Up to date TLS ciphers are required.
 For more information, see Apple’s documentation on [setting up your server](https://developer.apple.com/documentation/apple_pay_on_the_web/setting_up_your_server).